cfzimmerman/S25-EC1005/notes.md

     - Disappearance of labor unions
     - Weakness of corporate governance
 - What can be done about it?
-  - Skill-biased technological change v the speed and effectiveness of eduction:
+  - Skill-biased technological change v. the speed and effectiveness of eduction:
     - More education in the conventional sense (increase high school graduation rate, more people going to college)
     - Job (re)training.
 Industrial apprenticeships for students and reskilling programs for adults.
 Difficult because K-12 education largely belongs to school boards, so implementation is tough.
     - Pre-K education.
 Early language experience is highly imbalanced among children by parent economic class.
 Pre-school programs have the highest economic return to human capital investment.
 (All are positive, but returns decay by age)